 Since a standard twelve-bar blues progression is made up exclusively of dominant chords, a good improvisation exercise to practice is to play around with the scale over your favourite blues piece.

-With practice and a little luck, you can learn to bring whole tones into your music and improvisational style.
-Have fun with it and see where this sometimes aimless but always adventurous scale takes you!
+Have fun with it, and see where this sometimes aimless but always adventurous scale takes you!

 Learn more about the wonderful world of scales by checking out our Complete Guide To Scales And Modes In Jazz Music.